Micouwr/job-application-bot/README.md

 - Review detailed feedback on strengths and improvement areas

 ### 2. Tailor Your Application Materials
-- For scores ≥70%, the "Start Tailoring" button becomes available
+- For scores meeting or exceeding the configured threshold (default 80%), the "Start Tailoring" button becomes available
 - AI generates a customized resume and cover letter
 - All materials are automatically saved to the output folder